Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - TTW requires manual installation due to ModPub restrictions, and NVR is locked behind Discord, which Wabbajack cannot access.

 - **Mod Order/Load Order - I accidentally messed up my mod order/load order.
 How do I fix it?**
   - A backup is pre-bundled with Uranium Fever.
-You can either restore from the backup or re-run the Uranium Fever installer.
+You can either restore from the backup or re-run the Uranium Fever Wabbajack Installer, which will revert the modlist and load order to default configuration.

 - **Modularity - Can I customize Uranium Fever to my preferences?**
   - Uranium Fever is not inherently modular.
 Due to various complicated optimizations, plugin merges, and custom updates, altered lists are unsupported.